tokhir-l/Tahlil_AI/README.md

 # Tahlil: A Data Science Agentic Framework

-Tahlil is a Python-based agentic framework for automating data science tasks.
+Tahlil is based on a Python-based agentic framework for automating data science tasks.
 It leverages a multi-agent system to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.

 # Features